rpeszek/my-blogs/posts/2022-10-20-emirical-programming.md

 >  &emsp;  _Theorist typically prefer germane, pragmatists are more at home with extraneous cognitive load_
 >  &emsp;  _Theorist typically prefer simple and hard, pragmatists prefer easy and will accept complex_

-These things are not black or white, consider these statements as far ends in some spectrum.

 [^one-line]:  I dig a deep hole by using [Free Monad](TODO) as example of such a line in my previous post.

-It is interesting to consider psychological cognitive biases and how they impact both groups.
-In particular _bandwagon effect_ (popular == good), _commitment bias_ (we done it like this before, it has been tried and tested), _omission neglect_ (things we do not know are not important), _bikeshedding_ (syntax vs semantics, etc).

-An extreme case example of pragmatists vs theorist: "this abstraction is too complicated to use because is too theoretical" vs "this abstraction is too complicated because it lacks theoretical backing".
-The 2 groups may find it difficult to communicate
-"this is nice" and "this is terrible" have a very different context when spoken by pragmatist and theorist.
+The part of FP that has been the most disappointing for me is the typically low quality of error outputs.
+This may have to do with all falsehoods being equivalent one to another in mathematics[^falsehood].
+However, we should not criticize the theory, rather the theorists for selecting abstractions that suppress or confuse error information.
+I wrote about it in the previous post and also [before](TODO).

+In contrast, to a pragmatist error output is an (important) observation.
+It is a pragmatic thing to do to know what went wrong.

+[^falsehood]: I am not a logician, I vaguely remember some versions of logic that allow multiple moralities, in particular one where there was _lax_ in addition to _false_.
+Few (even) mathematicians will know these.

 This post argues that both traits are important.
 I need to emphasize that we all have both characteristics but one tends to be dominant.
 We will dig deeper into both mindset by analyzing some examples.

 ## Conversations

+Perhaps not surprisingly, theorists are not all equally disappointed about logical defects.
+Explaining this diversity is a price I have to pay for bundling all theorists together.
+Think physics, it is very theoretical, yet theoretical physicists are happy to do crazy unsound things before they pat themselves in the back.
+In contrast, there is no such thing as "a partially correct" in mathematics.
+IMO, this stricter view plays a role in how some of us approach programming.

-Alice: "We have a logical flaw in our code"
+Alice: "We have a concurrency issue in our code"
 Bob: "Are you talking about a production issue, a failing test, or is it purely theoretical?"
-If Alice gets a change to explain the issue, she may hear this response:
+If Alice gets a change to explain the race condition, she may hear this response:
 Carol: "We done it like this before and everything was fine".

-Alice (nick name Negative Nancy) has a theorist mindset.
+Alice (nick name Negative Nancy, a theorist) considers all logical defects to be a disappointment.
 Bob and Carol are pragmatists.
 The conversation could be in an impasse, it could be hard to reset it.
-Being shut down may not be as hard for Alice as having to work with code she now knows has yet one more flaw.
 It seems like a good idea for Bob and Carol to understand a little bit about how Alice approaches programming, and vice versa.
 Let's analyze this dialog a little bit.

-To Alice a falsehood is kinda a big deal.
+To Alice a logical issues are kinda a big deal.
+She will consider it very hard to reason about code sprinkled with logical flaws.
-Mathematicians and logicians are trained to think about falsehoods very differently.
-Arriving at a falsehood is "game over" in the formal world.
-Some theorists could consider logical correctness as something of a paramount importance, something that overrides other consideration[^formal].
-E.g. Alice may have a hard time understanding that "it is not a bug is a feature" is even a thing.
+There is actually a good reason for this.
-Many logical flaws we examined in my previous post [TODO](TODO) are quite isolated but it is hard (if not impossible) to understand the full impact of some of them.
-A theorist is more likely to worry about these things.
-I am little bit like Alice, working on a complex imperative program or a poorly written functional code results in me forming a large mental repository of issues with unclear impacts.
+Some logical flaws we examined in my previous post [TODO](TODO) are quite isolated but it is hard (if not impossible) to understand the full impact of many of them.
+I am little bit like Alice, working on a complex imperative program or a poorly written functional code results in me forming a large mental repository of issues and their unclear impacts.
 Maintaining it is a tough mental effort.

-[^formal]:  This is actually definitional, formalism is typically defined as a strict adherence to some set of principles (here logic).

 Here is a story from my personal experience.
 A few year back I done a code review session with two (very capable) developers.
 I showed them one of my "bug stashes" in the project we all were contributing to.
 It had to do with logically brittle use of inheritance.
 I demonstrated a process I go through to verify the brittle bits.
 This session was very productive, we all learned something from it, and this code was refactored later.
 Their response is something I still contemplate:  "We do not go through such steps, we just assume it will work".
 For me it was a learning experience I still think about, I realized that developers non only create code differently, but also very differently consume it.

 Returning to Bob, he is a pragmatists.
 Notice that Bob has stratified all contexts he assumed relevant to Alice's finding: production issue, failing test, and theoretical.
-Adding "or is it purely" in front of "theoretical" suggest that this option feels the least concerning to him.
 To Bob, a logical issue in code are just a part of life.
 He will not lose much sleep over it.
-"We test and fix."
+"It has bugs, it is called software."
 This empirical mindset, in some ways, is healthier[^rnt].
-However, proper empirical reasoning does not dismiss theoretical concerns.
+However, proper empirical reasoning should not dismiss theoretical concerns.
+It is hard to assess impact of some bugs (e.g. race conditions) using testing.

 [^rnt]: I have discussed RNT (..) in my previous post.

 Carol response suggest an empirical mindset as well.
 Carol has generalized previous observations of a working product and that generalization overrides Alice's warning bells.
-Going from specific to general is what empirical process does.
+Going from specific to general is what empirical process is about.
 However, proper empirical reasoning will question, even invalidate, previous "hypothesis" if new evidence provides reasons for doing so.

 Bob: "We are starting new frontend project, I propose we keep using XYZ PL, but maybe we could add a new library to our setup?"
-Alice: "XYZ is fundamentally broken, we should move to something sound like Reason."
+Alice: "XYZ is fundamentally broken, we should move to something sound, like Reason."
 Carol: "Alice, we do not know that PL, this will put the project at risk!"
 Alice: "We know so many problems about XYZ, XYZ puts the project in jeopardy too".

 You may be wondering why I call JavaScript XYZ?
-Well it does not need to be JS, and XYZ it is here just an an example.
+Well, XYZ was intended as a placeholder.
 Alice would like to use tools that help, not inhibit her deductive process and are logically sound.
 Alice has witnessed her colleagues (and probably herself) trip over XYZ unsound design numerous times.
 She considers use of XYZ akin to building a house on a broken foundation[^foundation].